forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * *Tissues:* To which tissues the vaccines are distributed?
 	If the vaccines reside within the deltoid muscle where administrated, possible direct effects are mostly localized there.
 If they vaccines are distributed systemically effects are not localized and much harder to diagnose.

-	> Also there tissues like the bone marrow or the brain where damage is not wanted.
+	> Also there tissues like the bone marrow or the brain where mRNA transfection is not wanted.

 * *Cells:* What's the cell tropism of the vaccines i.e. which cells they preferably attach and enter?